Frequently Asked Questions

 You said the "D" was for development.
 What does that mean?

 The CMSD will provide in-person and on-line professional development for teachers who need or want to improve in areas of instruction and classroom management.
-We have purchased the complete library of Edivation (PD360) videos for educators to use for professional development.
-In addition, we are working to align our district-wide professional development opportunities with areas identified in our evaluations as likely topics for further learning and growth.
+We are working to align our district-wide professional development opportunities with areas identified in our evaluations as likely topics for further learning and growth.

 Where can I get more information?